 What is alcoholic hepatitis?

-The liver is a large organ that lies up under the ribs on the right side of the abdomen
+The liver is a large organ that lies up under the ribs on the right side of the belly

-(belly).
+(abdomen).
 It helps filter waste from the body.
-It also makes bile to help digest food,
+It also makes bile to help digest

 Hepatitis is inflammation of the liver that leads to liver cell damage and cell death.